 - Navigate the lateral cerebellopontine angle and its neurovascular complexes

-- Understand anatomy and surgical corridors to the third and fourth ventricles
+- Understand anatomy and surgical corridors to the third ventricles

 Neurosurgery Residents, Fellows, and Attendings